StrangeBeeCorp/docs/docs/thehive/how-to/knowledge-base.md

----
-hide:
-  - navigation
----

-# Knowledge Base
+# About the Knowledge Base

 TheHive has a knowledge base module that allow writing Markdown pages at two levels: